 A few weeks ago I decided to switch most of my development work to Emacs.
 Let me say it upfront, I don’t want to take a part in any “holy war” around which text editor is best or whatever.
-I just want to share my experience here, how did that switch look like from the standpoint of ‘typical’ Sublime Text user.
+I just want to share my experience here, how did that switch look like from the standpoint of a ‘typical’ Sublime Text user.

 I still think that Sublime Text is a magnificent piece of software, it’s beautiful, it’s pretty damn fast, well-configured out of the box, and so on.
 So you may ask me: Why did you decide to make a switch?
-To cut a long story short, I just wanted to try something else, something a way different that will broaden my perspective.
-Maybe I will return to Sublime in about month or two, who knows.
+To cut a long story short, I just wanted to try something else, something way different that will broaden my perspective.
+Maybe I will return to Sublime in about a month or two, who knows.
 I have no intentions to make “why to switch” and “why Emacs” the main topic of this entry and my only goal is to pinpoint what I have missed from Sublime after few weeks of using Emacs and what can I do about it.

 Update [24.05.2016]: I’ve finally set up with Emacs prelude.
 After few months of using it, I could highly recommend it for anyone whether you are a newbie or more experienced Emacs user.
 Emacs prelude comes with many great packages and features configured out of the box.
 What’s more, it is easy to customize.
 Here is the repo where I store my prelude personal configuration.

 This is pretty straightforward, install package named auto-complete.
 I’m using the default configuration.